aws-samples/aws-appconfig-java-sample/README.md

 ### **STEP 1: Create application, environments and configuration profile in AWS AppConfig**

-1. To get started, go to [AWS AppConfig](https://console.aws.amazon.com/systems-manager/appconfig) on the [AWS Console](https://console.aws.amazon.com/console/home)
+1. Open the AWS Systems Manager console.
+2. In the left navigation pane, choose AWS AppConfig.
+3. If the AWS AppConfig welcome page appears, click Create configuration data.
+Otherwise, click Create application.
-2. On the [AppConfig console](https://console.aws.amazon.com/systems-manager/appconfig) , click Create Configuration Data and specify the name of the application.
-You can add an optional description and apply tags to the application.
+4. For Name, enter a name for the application. (*MyContainerApplication*) You can add an optional description and apply tags to the application.
+Choose Create application.
-3. Once the application is created, you will then be redirected to a page with Environments and Configuration Profiles tabs.
-Let’s start by creating an environment by clicking Create environment and specifying the environment name and optional description.
-You can also optionally add tags and configure CloudWatch alarms for this environment.
+5. After the application is created, you are directed to a page with Environments and Configuration Profiles Choose Create environment, and then enter a name (MyContainerApplicationProductionEnvironment) and optional description for the environment.
+You can also optionally add tags and configure Amazon CloudWatch alarms for this environment.
-4. Next, let’s set up a configuration profile.
-Select the Configuration Profiles tab, and click Create configuration profile.
-Provide the name of the configuration profile and an optional description and click Next.
-5. Next, select *AWS AppConfig hosted configuration* as the configuration source and specify the content of the configuration data.
-Within AWS AppConfig hosted configurations, you can store configurations either as text or in JSON or YAML formats.
-For the purposes of this blog, we will create an application configuration in JSON  with two parameters which will be used in the Container application code.
+6. In the top navigation, choose the application name, and on the Configuration Profiles tab, choose Create configuration profile.
+7. Enter a name (*MyContainerApplicationConfigurationProfile*) and optional description for the configuration profile.
+8. Under Configuration source, choose AWS AppConfig hosted configuration.Under Content, choose JSON, paste the following content, and then choose Next.

 ```
     {